Money Management

 How is a company’s net worth different from an individual’s?

-A company’s net worth — often called shareholders’ equity or book value — is calculated the same way: total assets minus total liabilities.
-However, corporate net worth may include significant intangible assets such as patents, trademarks, brand equity, and goodwill.
+A company’s net worth, often called shareholders’ equity or book value, is calculated the same way: total assets minus total liabilities.
+Corporate net worth may include significant intangible assets such as patents, trademarks, brand equity, and goodwill.
 Publicly traded companies are required to disclose net worth through annual filings with the SEC, while private companies and individuals are not.

 What is the difference between the asset approach and the liabilities approach to calculating net worth?

-The asset approach begins by totaling all owned assets and subtracting liabilities from that figure.
+Starting from assets, the asset approach totals everything owned and subtracts liabilities from that figure.
 The liabilities approach begins by totaling all obligations and subtracting them from assets.
 Both produce the same mathematical result, but the starting perspective differs.
 The hybrid method combines both approaches to ensure no asset or liability category is overlooked, and is commonly recommended for individuals and families with complex financial situations.

 How often should you calculate your net worth?

-Financial planners generally recommend calculating your net worth at least once per year — ideally at the same time annually so you can track meaningful changes.
-Reviewing it more frequently, such as quarterly, can be helpful during periods of major financial change such as purchasing a home, paying off a large debt, or receiving an inheritance.
+Financial planners generally recommend calculating your net worth at least once per year, ideally at the same time annually so you can track meaningful changes.
+Reviewing it quarterly can be helpful during periods of major financial change such as purchasing a home, paying off a large debt, or receiving an inheritance.
 Many personal finance platforms, including those offered by SoFi and major banks such as Chase, provide real-time net worth dashboards that update automatically.